Reengen-FullStack-Development-Bootcamp/week-3-homework-engincanik/README.md

 ## Project Details

 Simple stock price checker site.
-Developed with Vue, Vuetify and D3.js .
-You can check your favorite stock's price daily, weekly and monthly.
-Site uses Alphavantage API for stock information.
+Developed with Vue, Vuetify, and D3.js.
+You can check your favorite stock's price daily, weekly, and monthly.
+The site uses Alphavantage API for stock information.
+Since it is a free account you can only get 5 requests per minute.

 ## Project Demo